remid1/ESILV_Mobile_Apps_Project/README.md

 ### Create account function
 Their is a weird things when I tried to create account on the API.
 First I try with PostMan and it works we have the right to create new account.
 But when I have tried with my android application the json sent seems correct and something is added in the accounts, but it's not what I have sent.
+Indeed the Request return me a json with different information.